mykyta-kovalenko/coffee-lovers/readme.md

 - Showcases different types of coffee.
 - Interactive tabs for Hot Coffee and Iced Coffee.
 - Responsive design for desktop and mobile devices.
+- GitHub Actions for CI/CD.
+Every push to the main branch builds the project and deploys it to Firebase Hosting.

 ## Running the Webpage Locally